- Rachel Bistricer

 Using dopamine colors in graphic design

 Graphic designers use dopamine colors to evoke feelings, guide user attention and drive engagement.
-These strategic color choices are often what separate lackluster designs from those that feel alive.
+These strategic color choices often separate lackluster designs from those that feel alive.

 Enhancing brand identity